Star Tribune sports columnist Sid Hartman dies at age 100

 It was from there, writing his daily column of news and notes in the Tribune, that Hartman became a Minnesota legend.

-The periodic readership surveys during Hartman’s long tenure at the Tribune (and then the Star Tribune starting in 1982) always told the same story: Sid Hartman’s column was a big reason that people bought the newspaper.
+The periodic readership surveys during Hartman’s long tenure at the newspaper always told the same story: Sid Hartman’s column was a big reason that people bought it.

+“Sid’s contributions to the Star Tribune during nearly half of its 153-year history are immeasurable,” Star Tribune publisher Michael Klingensmith said Sunday.
+“He leaves an amazing legacy and we will miss him greatly.
+It won’t be the same reading our sports pages without Sid’s column.”

 Hartman was successful in the business world.
 He was a partner with Al Rubinger in the apartment business.
 They started Sidal Realty in 1957 with a 26-unit building on Blaisdell Av. in Minneapolis and expanded gradually through the years.
 Rubinger passed away on July 21, 2016, at the age of 95.
 The Rubinger family still runs the business.